 More like this

-Learn how to monitor network traffic on Juniper EX switches using sFlow and Opsview.
+Learn how to monitor network traffic on Juniper EX switches using sFlow collector and Opsview.